Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Washington stats and trends

-- Washington has played 11 games, with four wins against the spread.

-- The Football Team have been underdogs by 1.5 points or more eight times this year and are 3-5 ATS in those matchups.
+- The Football Team have an ATS record of 3-5 in their eight games when underdogs by 1.5 points or more this year.

-- Washington's games this season have hit the over five times in 11 opportunities (45.5%).

-- Washington is 3-1 against the spread and 4-0 overall when the team puts up more than 26.8 points.
+- Washington is 3-1 against the spread and 4-0 overall in games when it scores more than 26.8 points.

 Home and road insights

-- Las Vegas has gone over the total in four of six home games this season.
+- This year, Las Vegas has gone over the total in four of six games at home.

 - Washington has two wins against the spread, and is 2-3 overall, away from home.

-- Away from home, the Football Team are unbeaten ATS (1-0) as 1.5-point underdogs or more.
+- The Football Team are unbeaten ATS (1-0) as 1.5-point underdogs or more away from home.

-- This year, in three of five away games Washington has hit the over.
+- In three of five away games this season, Washington has hit the over.

 Powered by Data Skrive.